Justsenger/ExHyperV/README.md

 ###### Type: Hard Disk

-When the disk type is **Dynamic**, the initial file size is small (generated based on block size and capacity for the block allocation table) rather than the full capacity, and it grows gradually.
+When the disk type is Dynamic, the initial file size is small (generated based on block size and capacity for the block allocation table) rather than the full capacity, and it grows gradually.

-When the disk type is **Fixed**, the initial value is the capacity size and does not change; read/write efficiency is higher.
+When the disk type is Fixed, the initial value is the capacity size and does not change; read/write efficiency is higher.

-When the disk type is **Differencing**, you need to specify a dynamic/fixed virtual hard disk to inherit all its parameters.
+When the disk type is Differencing, you need to specify a dynamic/fixed virtual hard disk to inherit all its parameters.

 Sector Format: 512n, 512e (default), 4kn.
 Corresponding physical sector size and logical sector size are: 512/512, 4096/512, 4096/4096.
 Ordinary users can keep the default.